eugenewebdevs/python-quick-start/Lesson1/README.md

 NOTE: It is important to notice the our variable is set to 2 and not "2".

-The first is a number and the other is a string.
+The 2 is a number and the "2" would be a string (like a letter in a word).

 ## Variable Data